joe-skb7/solar-tracker-pcb/README.md

 I used KiCAD 4.0.7 for this PCB, but it should open fine in different versions, as I keep `-cache.lib` file in this repo.

 Original schematic can be found in `doc/scheme.jpg`.
+Things that I changed:
-The only thing I changed is properly connected unused OPAMP parts.
+* properly terminated unused OPAMP parts
+* added limit switches connection

 ## Schematic explanation